OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

         }
 		````

-    1. Add the **GetNotebookPages** actions to the `NotebookRepository` class.
+    1. Add the **GetNotebookPages** methods to the **NotebookRepository** class.
 This loads all the pages within the specified notebook section.

 		````c#
         public async Task<Notebook> GetNotebookPages(string notebookid, string sectionid)